jaruizes/jaruizes.github.io/_posts/2021-01-30-Kubernetes-I.md

 # What is Kubernetes?

-Kubernetes is a platform where your containers run.
-What does it mean?
+Basically, Kubernetes is a platform where containers run.
+Think about what it means:

-- Kubernetes doesn't provide machines.
+- __Kubernetes doesn't provide machines__.
+Kubernetes is not infrastructure.
 Kubernetes is a platform running over machines, physicals or virtuals.
 This machines can be located on premise or in cloud.
-- Kubernetes doesn't work with source code, just with binaries.
+- __Kubernetes doesn't work with source code__, just with binaries.
 The way you build your images is up to you.
-- Kubernetes can execute every kind of containerized workload.
-Kubernetes is "language/framework" agnostic
+- __Kubernetes can execute every kind of containerized workload__.
+Kubernetes is "language/framework" agnostic because it can execute any kind of application while it's containerized
-- Kubernetes schedules containers and it can run several containers from the same image, mananging and distributing requests between them.
+- __Kubernetes schedules containers__ and it can run several containers from the same image, mananging and distributing requests between them.
 This ability makes application horizontal scalability possible

 <br/>
-## Why Kubernetes is associated with Microservices?
+## Why Kubernetes is so associated with Microservices?

-I'm not going to explain what microservices are in detail.
-Basically, a Microservice is an independent component in  performing a business capability and needs some scalability requirements, given by business needs.
-When a microservice scales, it's necessary to distribute load among the instances.
+Basically, a Microservice is an independent component, performing a business capability and usually needs some scalability requirements, given by business needs.
+And, when a microservice scales, it's necessary to distribute load among the instances.

-A characteristic of microservices is polyglotism, that means, they can be built using any language or framework.
+Other characteristic of microservices is polyglotism, that means, they can be built using any language or framework.
 If we package our microservices in containers we don't need a different server to execute them.
 We just need a container scheduler.

 As I said, Kubernetes is a platform where containers run within an specific scalability rules, and working with containers means that every kind of workload can be executed.
 So, Kubernetes is the perfect tool for microservices.